What Is Causing Your Dog's Crusty Nose and How You Can Relieve It?

-- Mange caused by demodex can be difficult to treat but there are several new alternatives to try.
+- Mange caused by demodex can be difficult to relieve but there are several new alternatives to try.
 Although this used to be a very serious problem and led to many dogs being put to sleep, most dogs now get better.

 - Autoimmune diseases can be treated with injections of steroids.
 (If you give steroids to a dog with demodectic mange, he will get worse.)
 Many dogs get better but some need to receive treatment for the rest of their lives.

 - If your dog´s nose has been traumatized and since become infected, there are several antibiotics that might help clear it up.
 (If you give antibiotics to a dog with an autoimmune disease, it will not help.)
 A dog with a mild trauma will get better and never need treatment again for this problem.

 - You can try putting your dog on an elimination diet if you and your vet suspect a food allergy and if you find the cause the sores will disappear.
 An elimination diet removes one protein source from the diet at a time, until you are able to find out what is causing your dog´s problem.
 It is not just “changing the food.”